aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 ## createIndexForJsonField

 It creates a new column in the table for the JSON field and then creates an index on that column.
+`NB: this will not work with boolean fields`

 ### Parameters